modxorg/Docs/en/extras/formit2db/index.md

 ### Download

-It can be downloaded from within the MODX Revolution manager via [Package Management](extending-modx/transport-packages "Package Management"), or from the MODx Extras Repository, here: <http://modx.com/extras/package/formit2db>
+It can be downloaded from within the MODX Revolution manager via [Package Management](extending-modx/transport-packages "Package Management"), or from the MODX Extras Repository, here: <http://modx.com/extras/package/formit2db>

 ### Bug Reporting